 Conclusion: Female Pattern Hair Loss and Telogen Effluvium are the most common types of hair loss in women, yet their underlying causes are not convincingly explained.
 This milestone paper sheds light on a fundamental pathology that is behind several clinical presentations of hair growth disorders in women.
 Research shows that the ability of the affected follicular cells to synthesise proteoglycans declines considerably.
 This leads to a proteoglycan deficient state called Follicular Hypo-Glycania.
-This pathological state negatively affects multiple key metabolic pathways such as Wnt/β-catenin; thereby shortens Anagen and induces hair follicles to enter a dormant Telogen phase.
+This pathological state negatively affects multiple key metabolic pathways such as Wnt/β-catenin; thereby shortening the Anagen phase and inducing hair follicles to enter a dormant Telogen phase.
 Long-lasting, untreated Follicular Hypo-Glycania causes follicular miniaturisation and atrophy, a condition called Proteoglycan Follicular Atrophy.
 This recently recognised condition responds to Proteoglycan Replacement Therapy (using Nourkrin® with Marilex®).
-The authors suggest that this therapy delivers bioactive proteoglycans that can force hair follicles to enter Anagen and prolongs hair growth by promoting cell proliferation.
-The clinical efficacy of Proteoglycan Replacement Therapy is proven through several human trials where it not only increased hair density of women with FPHL but also improved their self-esteem, psychosocial wellbeing and overall quality of life.
+The authors suggest that this therapy delivers bioactive proteoglycans that can force hair follicles to enter Anagen and prolong hair growth by promoting cell proliferation.
+The clinical efficacy of Proteoglycan Replacement Therapy was proven through several human trials where it not only increased hair density of women with FPHL but also improved their self-esteem, psychosocial wellbeing and overall quality of life.

 J Int Med Res.
 2006;34(5):514-9.

 Conclusion: Controlled evaluation of monotherapy (using Nourkrin® with Marilex®) evidenced a significant improvement in both hair density and treatment satisfaction compared to both baseline values and the placebo group.
 It is important to consider that the observed increase in scalp hair count was time-dependent and reached statistical significance after 6 months of treatment.
-It continued to improve throughout the 12 months follow up period of this trial.
+It continued to improve throughout the 12-months follow up period of this trial.

 These findings indicate that long-term Proteoglycan Replacement Therapy (6 months or more) is preferable for satisfactory results.
 No significant adverse effects were detected and none of the participants withdrew from the study because of side effects.